osrf-migration/swarm-wiki/Tutorial_9-Logging.md

 `cd ~/.swarm/log/2015-09-30T17:35:42.085166`

 Here, you should see your Swarm log file named `swarm.log`.

+A new Gazebo log file has also been created in `~/.gazebo/logs/<timestamp>/gzserver/state.log`.
+This log file and the `swarm.log` file should be saved.
+See the [tutorial on uploading log file]().

 # How to introspect or parse a Swarm log file